iarenaza/moodle-local-notifyemailsignup/README.md

 ## Configuration ##

+The plugin has only one configuration setting: the set of authentication plugins that will be monitored to detect user signups.
+Bear in mind that only those authentication plugins that allow user signups ('Email signup' and 'LDAP' are the only ones in Moodle core), **and** are enabled in the Moodle site, will be available for selection.

-The only configuration used by the plugin is the Support Contact settings.
-It uses the 'Support name' and 'Support email' settings as the recipient of the email notification messages it sends.
+The only other configuration used by the plugin is the Support Contact settings.
+It uses the standard 'Support name' and 'Support email' Moodle settings as the recipient of the email notification messages it sends.

 You can customise the content/wording of the notification messages by editing the language strings of the plugin, e.g., through the built-in